1123/kafka-security-playbook/kubernetes/plain/README.md

 ### Kafka with SASL plain on Kubernetes

 This directory contains an example for deploying Confluent Kafka 5.4 with SASL Plain authentication configured to a Kubernetes cluster.
+This example is meant as a learning resource for testing out SASL Plain authentication.
+For production deployments Confluent Operator will help you to setup a complete cluster with TLS enabled.

 #### Prerequisites

-1. kubectl logged into a kubernetes cluster with approximately 8GB of memory.
+1. The `kubectl` command line tool logged into a kubernetes cluster with approximately 8GB of memory.

 1. A container registry that you can use to upload your images to.